Training structure

 Faculty of Science

-This module is a basic module on the physical properties of materials and techniques for the design of mechanically simple components or systems.
+This module is a basic module on the physical properties of materials and on techniques for dimensioning mechanically simple components or systems.

-The properties of materials are discussed through tensile testing, binary diagrams and microstructure.
+The properties of materials are examined using tensile testing, binary diagrams, and microstructure analysis.

-Component dimensioning includes the choice of the most suitable material, the definition of the geometry to ensure static and fatigue resistance.
-The dimensional analysis approach also makes it possible to determine the characteristics of a more complex system from experiments carried out on a scale model.
+Component dimensioning involves choosing the most suitable material and defining the geometry to ensure static and fatigue resistance.
+The dimensional analysis process also makes it possible to determine the characteristics of a more complex system based on experiments conducted on a scale model.

 ECTS